memoz1981/development_notes/linux_command_line.md

 + kernel maintains info about each process:

-++ each process is assigned a process ID (PID)
+a. each process is assigned a process ID (PID)

-..* init is assigned PID of 1
+b. init is assigned PID of 1

-..+ memory assigned to each process
+c. memory assigned to each process

-..+ process's readyness to resume execution
+d. process's readyness to resume execution

-..+ like files, processes have owners, user IDs, effective user IDs etc.
+e. like files, processes have owners, user IDs, effective user IDs etc.